Please note that zkApp programmability is not yet available on Mina Mainnet, but zkApps can now be deployed to Berkeley Testnet.

 where:

-• Parameter a is the value to apply NOT to.
-The operation fails if the value is larger than 254.
+is the value to apply NOT to.
+The operation fails if the value is larger than 254. - Parameter

-• Parameter length is the number of bits to be considered for the NOT operation.
+is the number of bits to be considered for the NOT operation. - Parameter

 The operation throws an error if the input value exceeds 254 bits.